 Good housekeeping is a necessary requirement for maintaining safety.
 Clean and tidy work sites hold fewer hazards for all employees.
-Accidents and injuries are avoided and productivity improved where good housekeeping is a daily occurrence.
+Accidents and injuries are avoided, and productivity improved where good housekeeping is a daily occurrence.
 General housekeeping of the area will reduce the likelihood of accidents and reduce the possibility of personnel contamination.

-- Provide sufficient safe clearances and access to any and all work stations and work areas, fire aisles, fire extinguishers, fire blankets, electrical disconnects, safety showers, other emergency aids, doors, and access to stairways. - Keep aisles and walkways free of physical obstructions that would prevent access, including pathblocking objects, liquid or solid spills, and other obstructions. - Keep aisles at least 3 feet wide where necessary for reasons of access to doors, windows, or standpipe connections. - Keep floors clean; dry; slip-resistant; and free of waste and any other unnecessary material. - Provide an adequate number of non-hazardous waste receptacles at accessible locations throughout all work areas. - Chemical residue on surfaces is not allowed. - Stock containers should be returned to the storage location after each use and not left on the bench top work area.
+- Provide sufficient safe clearances and access to any and all workstations and work areas, fire aisles, fire extinguishers, fire blankets, electrical disconnects, safety showers, other emergency aids, doors, and access to stairways. - Benchtop areas should be kept free of excessive clutter such as lab consumables and chemicals. - Keep aisles and walkways free of physical obstructions that would prevent access, including pathblocking objects, liquid or solid spills, and other obstructions. - Keep aisles at least 3 feet wide where necessary for reasons of access to doors, windows, or standpipe connections. - Keep floors clean; dry; slip-resistant; and free of waste and any other unnecessary material. - Provide an adequate number of non-hazardous waste receptacles at accessible locations throughout all work areas. - Chemical residue on surfaces is not allowed and should be cleaned immediately if a spill occurs unless the material is deemed hazardous. - Stock containers should be returned to the storage location after each use and not left on the benchtop work area.
 Storage on benchtops prevents protection from ignition sources and are more easily knocked over.
 Only chemicals in use should be in the work area. - All work surfaces should be disinfected before and after working with biological agents.
-Disinfectant (diluted to the correct concentration) should be available at the work area. - Labeled biohazardous waste containers and sharps containers should be available for disposal of biohazardous materials and sharps such as needles and scalpel blades. - All biohazardous materials should be autoclaved or decontaminated prior to disposal and autoclaves should be tested periodically to ensure that all infectious materials are sterilized prior to disposal. - Correct sharps containers, including broken glass containers, need to be provided and accessible. - Label all chemical waste as "Hazardous Waste."
-Include start date, name of generator and contents.
+Disinfectant (diluted to the correct concentration) should be available at the work area. - Labeled biohazardous waste containers and sharps containers should be available for disposal of biohazardous materials and sharps such as needles and scalpel blades. - All biohazardous materials should be autoclaved or decontaminated prior to disposal and autoclaves should be tested periodically to ensure that all infectious materials are sterilized prior to disposal. - Correct sharps containers, including broken glass containers, need to be provided and accessible.

-All chemicals must be appropriately labeled.
-If possible store chemicals in their original containers.
+- Label all chemical waste as "Hazardous Waste."
+Include start date, name of generator and contents. - All chemicals must be appropriately labeled.
+If possible, store chemicals in their original containers.
 If they are transferred to secondary containers, the secondary container must have a label that contains a minimum of full chemical name, concentration of each chemical, hazard (danger, warning, caution, water reactive, flammable, etc.) and date of transfer.